2401dem/AzurLane_St.Louis/README.md

 Character Model of AzurLane St. Louis 'Splendor of Spring' Costume

-Created in Metaseqouia and rigged in Cinema 4D
+Created in Metasequoia and rigged in Cinema 4D

 Topology and layout of this model has referenced SPS式